BDC Hamburger Icon

 • Gateway fee: If you want to accept online payments, you’ll need a payment gateway.
 This fee varies depending on the provider.
 While a flat monthly fee is usually offered, some providers also charge a small per-transaction fee.

 • Payment Card Industry (PCI) compliance: The PCI sets strict regulations to ensure your credit card transactions are secure.
-You’re required to certify annually as compliant and most full-service processors charge a fee to help with this.
-It’s usually billed annually and costs approximately $100.
+You’re required to certify annually as compliant and most full-service processors charge about $100 per year to support PCI certification.

 • PCI noncompliance: If you fail to comply with PCI standards, you’ll be charged this fee monthly until you certify.
-This fee is typically high — sometimes $50 or more — to discourage businesses from letting their compliance lapse.
+This fee is typically high to discourage businesses from letting their compliance lapse.

 • Contract termination fees: You may be asked to sign a service contract.
 While month-to-month contracts are preferred, many processors require three-year terms with steep early cancellation penalties.